 Costa Rica Coronavirus Cases Locations

-There are confirmed coronavirus cases in all seven provinces in Costa Rica.
+There are confirmed coronavirus cases in all seven provinces in Costa Rica, the most being in the San Jose province.

 Costa Rica has a population of roughly 5.09 million.